-Was Churchill a hero or villain?Watch
+Was Churchill a hero or villain?Watch this thread

 Join the discussion on Winston Churchill’s legacy.
 Led by Warren Dockter, this conversation will examine various aspects of Churchill’s career and re-examine them from a modern perspective.
 Warren hopes to help facilitate this discussion because ultimately how we see Churchill reveals more about our society today than it does about Churchill role in history or Britain’s in the past.
 Understanding how we view this towering figure will help inform how we understand modern issues like Brexit.